diegaum82/ApplicantAI/DEVELOPMENT_JOURNAL.md

 - **Caching Strategy**: Implemented Caffeine cache for resume processing to improve performance
 - **NLP Approach**: Using pattern matching with dictionaries as a lightweight approach; will integrate with more sophisticated models in the future
 - **Matching Algorithm**: Implemented semantic similarity with word embeddings and synonym recognition
+- **Security Configuration**: Using permissive security settings for development; will implement proper security for production

 ### Technical Debt & Constraints
 - Currently using simplified domain models that will need refinement